Leadership Partners Texas

 • Access to Supportive Resources for Improvement

-Results are designed to support conversation, reflection, and action.
+Results are designed to support leadership conversation, reflection, and focused action.

 Add-On: 90-Day Progress Snapshot (Reassessment)

-Many districts want to know if leadership focus is moving the needle within the same semester.
-ARA can include a brief 90-day reassessment that helps leaders see early movement and refine their focus while improvement efforts are still in motion.
+Many districts want to know whether leadership focus is producing movement within the same semester.
+The optional 90-day reassessment provides an early progress check while improvement efforts are still underway.

 • A short follow-up pulse aligned to the original ARA conditions